The 70-80% Income Rule Is Wrong — How to Estimate Your Real Retirement Spending

 |---|---|---|---|

-*Estimated annual healthcare costs per person, including Medicare Part B, Part D, Medigap, and out-of-pocket.
+Estimated annual healthcare costs per person, including Medicare Part B, Part D, Medigap, and out-of-pocket.
 Excludes long-term care.
-Based on HealthView Services data.
+Based on HealthView Services and Fidelity data.

-Let’s make this concrete with two couples, both 65, both with $100,000 in pre-retirement household income.
-Same starting point, very different spending realities.
+Here’s what the spending gap looks like in practice.
+Two couples, both 65, both with $100,000 in pre-retirement household income.
+Same starting point, very different realities.

 - • Mortgage paid off 5 years ago